-Debt instrument investments for which no active market exists were not pledged.
+The Group adopted IAS 39 before January 1, 2018 and classified certain financial assets as debt instrument investments for which no active market exists.
+The aforementioned debt instrument investments were not pledged.

-(3)Notes receivables
+(4)Notes receivables

 As of December 31,

-2017 2016
+2018 2017

-Notes receivables arising from operating activities \$65 \$206
+Notes receivables arising from operating activities \$34 \$65

-Less: allowance for doubtful debts (57) (57)
+Less: loss allowance (57)

-Total \$8 \$149
+Total \$34 \$8